 Excellent behaviour is expected at all times.
 Where a student’s behaviour falls short of the high standards we expect, sanctions will be applied according to the Kingdown behaviour policy.
 This is available to view here (internal link)

 By the time students arrive in Year 10, they will be fully aware of how important homework is.
 We expect every student to complete homework to the best of their ability.
 The quantity and style of homework will vary from subject to subject.
 Homework is not necessarily set according to a pre-defined timetable as flexibility is often required.

-The house tutor remains the main point of contact throughout the year and meets with the group each day for 20 minutes.
+The House tutor remains the main point of contact throughout the year and meets with the group each day for 20 minutes.
 There is also a House Assembly once a week.

 The school arranges a programme of careers talks from local and national employers (including the Army, the Police and NHS), as well as ex-students who explain their own career paths.
-There are also opportunities throughout the year for students to visit to local colleges, universities, employers and voluntary organisations.
+There are also opportunities throughout the year for students to visit local colleges, universities, employers and voluntary organisations.

 If you have any questions about Key Stage 4, please contact: